 The main difference between the Portfolio Kanban method and the Team Kanban method is that the Kanban cards on a Portfolio Kanban board are “parents” of one or many Kanban cards that live on the Team Kanban board.

 Kanban metrics are aimed at improving the predictability of the process.
 The most important to monitor are throughput, WIP, cycle time, and lead time.

 Throughput is the number of items passing through a system or process.
 According to Little’s Law, Average Throughput = Average WIP divided by average cycle time.
 The throughput of your team is a key indicator showing whether your process is productive or not.

 Cycle time begins when the new arrival enters the “in progress” stage, and somebody is actually working on it until it enters the Done column.

 This is the period between a new task’s appearance in your workflow and its final departure from the system.

 Average Cycle Time = Average Work In Progress / Average Throughput

-Little’s law locks the three measures (WIP, throughput and cycle time) together in a unique and consistent way for any system to which it applies.
+Little’s law locks the three measures (WIP, throughput, and cycle time) together uniquely and consistently for any system to which it applies.